-Manner of Consolidated KPI Calculation 2023 2022 Discussion Return on Capital Employed Percentage of income before interest and tax over capital employed 18.9% 16.3% Increased due to higher income before interest and taxes during the period.
+Manner of Consolidated KPI Calculation 2023 2022 Discussion Return on Capital Employed Percentage of income before interest and tax over capital employed 18.0% 16.3% Increased due to higher income before interest and taxes during the period.
 Return on Equity attributable to equity holders of the parent Percentage of net income over equity attributable to equity holders of the parent 19.0% 14.1% Improved due to higher net income.
 Current ratio Ratio of current assets over current liabilities 2.81 : 1.00 2.21 : 1.00 Increased due to higher current assets.
 Asset to equity ratio Ratio of total assets over equity attributable to equity holders of the parent 1.47 : 1.00 1.56 : 1.00 Decreased due to higher increase in equity.
-Debt to equity ratio Ratio of total liabilities over equity attributable to equity holders of the parent 0.47 : 1.00 0.56 : 1.00 Decreased due to lower liabilities and higher equity.
-Day Sales in Receivables (DSR) Gross trade receivables over revenues multiplied by number of days 10 days 11 days Decreased due to improved collections.
+Debt to equity ratio Ratio of total liabilities over equity attributable to equity holders of the parent 0.47 : 1.00 0.56 : 1.00 Improved due to decrease in liabilities and increase in stockholders' equity.